EthanCai/programming-learning-notes/projects-part-4.md

 - [TSQLT](http://tsqlt.org/): tSQLt is a database unit testing framework for Microsoft SQL Server. tSQLt is compatible with SQL Server 2005 (service pack 2 required) and above on all editions.
 - [DbFit](http://dbfit.github.io/dbfit/index.html): Test-driven database development.
 Write readable, easy-to-maintain unit and integration tests for your database code.

 ## Database Management

 - [SqlPad](http://rickbergfalk.github.io/sqlpad/): Run SQL in your browser...Supports Postgres, MySQL, SQL Server and Vertica.
-- [sqitch](http://sqitch.org/): Sqitch is a database change management application.
+- [Perl: sqitch](http://sqitch.org/): Sqitch is a database change management application.
+It currently supports PostgreSQL 8.4+, SQLite 3.7.11+, MySQL 5.0+, Oracle 10g+, Firebird 2.0+, and Vertica 6.0+.
+- [Golang: goose](https://bitbucket.org/liamstask/goose): goose is a database migration tool.
+You can manage your database's evolution by creating incremental SQL or Go scripts.

 ## Automated Acceptance Testing/BDD

-- [Fitnesse](http://www.fitnesse.org/FrontPage): The fully integrated standalone wiki and acceptance testing framework
+- [Selenium](http://www.seleniumhq.org/): Selenium is a suite of tools to automate web browsers across many platforms.
-- [Cumuber](https://cucumber.io/): Cucumber is a software tool that computer programmers use for testing other software.
+- [Java: Cumuber](https://cucumber.io/): Cucumber is a software tool that computer programmers use for testing other software.
 It runs automated acceptance tests written in a behavior-driven development (BDD) style.
   - [cucumber.js](https://github.com/cucumber/cucumber-js): Cucumber, the popular Behaviour-Driven Development tool, brought to your JavaScript stack.It runs on both Node.js and modern web browsers.
-- [SpecFlow](http://www.specflow.org/): SpecFlow aims at bridging the communication gap between domain experts and developers by binding business readable behavior specifications and examples to the underlying implementation.
-- [Selenium](http://www.seleniumhq.org/): Selenium is a suite of tools to automate web browsers across many platforms.
-- [ROBOT FRAMEWORK](http://robotframework.org/): Robot Framework is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
+	- [SpecFlow](http://www.specflow.org/): Cucumber for .NET.
+The open source solution trusted by .NET devs around the world.
-- [JBehave](http://jbehave.org): JBehave is a framework for Behaviour-Driven Development (BDD).
+- [Java: JBehave](http://jbehave.org): JBehave is a framework for Behaviour-Driven Development (BDD).
 BDD is an evolution of test-driven development (TDD) and acceptance-test driven design, and is intended to make these practices more accessible and intuitive to newcomers and experts alike.
 It shifts the vocabulary from being test-based to behaviour-based, and positions itself as a design philosophy.
-- [Jasmine](https://github.com/jasmine/jasmine): Jasmine is a Behavior Driven Development testing framework for JavaScript.
+- [JavaScript: Jasmine](https://github.com/jasmine/jasmine): Jasmine is a Behavior Driven Development testing framework for JavaScript.
 It does not rely on browsers, DOM, or any JavaScript framework.
 Thus it's suited for websites, Node.js projects, or anywhere that JavaScript can run.

 ## Performance Testing